blueee04/blog/content/posts/2026-03-12-Attention-Mechanism-Bio.md

 This is the kind of result that makes you question everything.
 It proves that **architectural elegance often defeats brute-force complexity**.

 ![ESA: Edge Set Attention Architecture](https://raw.githubusercontent.com/blueee04/blog/main/content/images/2026-03-12-Attention-Mechanism-Bio/end%20to%20end.png)
-*ESA's end-to-end attention mechanism for graph learning—simple yet powerful.*
+*ESA's end-to-end attention mechanism for graph learning simple yet powerful.*

 For biological systems (proteins, metabolic networks, gene interactions), we often need to represent them as graphs.
 ESA's simplicity and effectiveness make it an ideal candidate for tasks like predicting protein-protein interactions or understanding metabolic pathways.